 A Marketplace MCA provides 3 different types of sub-accounts:

-- Single seller: contains 3P offers for a particular seller
+- Single-seller: Each account contains 3P (third-party) products for a particular seller

-- Multi-seller: contains 3P offers for multiple sellers in the same subaccount
+- Multi-seller: Each account contains 3P (third-party) products for multiple sellers in the same sub-account

 - Sign up with an email address you check regularly and adjust your preferences to ensure you receive the latest account updates and quality suggestions.
 Opt in to receive “opportunities” and “tips and best practices”.
-Learn more about Merchant Center email preferences.
+Learn how to Change your Merchant Center email preferences.

 - Request a conversion of your account to an advanced account setup.
 Choose “Marketplaces” as the type of retail business.